Leucippe and Clitophon: Ephesus

 After Thersander leaves in a huff, Melite notices Leucippe's letter, which Clitophon had dropped in his struggle with Thersander.
 She reads it and suddenly realises who Lacaena is.
 In tears, she visits Clitophon in the storeroom, accusing him of being a 'wet blanket', of offering her only the pleasure of seeing him, of teasing her more cruelly than a pirate.
 She begs him for a one-time cure for her ailing heart.
-Taking pity on her, Clitophon makes love to her in the storeroom.
+Taking pity on her, Clitophon has sex with her in the storeroom.

 VI.
 Melite tells Clitophon where Leucippe is.
 She swaps clothes with him and gives him 100 pieces of gold.
 He sneaks out of the house, heading for the cottage on the estate, but soon runs into Thersander and Sosthenes.
 After publicly abusing him, they haul him off to prison, charging him with adultery.
 Later he is visited by Clinias and Satyrus, who tell him that Leucippe has gone missing.

 Sosthenes tells Thersander that he has been saving a beautiful girl for him, and is told to take her to a private location.
 Sosthenes goes to the estate where he distracts the serving maids and seizes Leucippe.
 He then takes her to a hut in a secluded location, telling her that she is soon to become the mistress of her master.
 When Thersander arrives he is immediately smitten by Leucippe's beautiful eyes.
 He tries to flatter her, but she just cries.
 He decides to return when she is in a better mood and asks Sosthenes to speak well of him in his absence.

 On returning to the house Thersander accuses Melite of adultery and of freeing Clitophon.
 Melite denies the adultery, only saying that she was helping a shipwrecked trader who had lost his wife at sea.

 Meanwhile, in the secluded hut Sosthenes tells 'Lacaena' what a lucky girl she is.
 Thersander is handsome, young, rich, of noble birth and very kind.
 Leucippe replies that his attempt to seduce her amounts to violation of a virgin in the sacred city of Artemis, and is also adultery.
 When Thersander returns, Sosthenes tells him that he has nearly won 'Lacaena' over.
 She is only worried about rejection should she once grant him what he desires.
 Outside the hut they hear Leucippe talking to herself, uttering her true name and declaring that Clitophon is her husband.
 Thersander vows to take Clitophon's place and gain the love of both Melite and Leucippe.
 He goes inside and tries to win her over, but she resists his attempts to kiss her.
 Thersander becomes angry, accusing her of being a harlot, because she was brought here on a pirate ship.
 Leucippe denies it and swears that she is still a virgin.
 She dares them to bring out their wheels of torture, whips and fire.
 She will never surrender her free spirit.